 Posts tagged with Photography

 For one reason or another, something always crops up whenever I’ve planned to visit Norway.
-A Norwegian girlfriend moved on before our summer trip, a business conference was cancelled at the last minute, and a tour company disappeared without trace, . . .
+Long ago, a Norwegian girlfriend moved on before our summer trip, a business conference was cancelled at the last minute, and more recently a tour . . .

 Yesterday I met up with a friend at the Harp, an excellent recent discovery, before we went along to the big David Bailey show at the National Portrait Gallery.
 The show runs until early June, so if you find yourself in . . .

 Mark Elson is an LA-based photographer who was doing a series on American Civil War re-enactors and decided to use the contemporary wet plate collodion photography: